-This cheesy rosemary mashed potato casserole may be the best mash you’ll ever eat.
-It has everything you want from our favorite side dish.
-Creamy, cheesy, full of rosemary flavor with a crispy topping.
+This Cheesy Rosemary Mashed Potato Casserole may be the best mash you’ll ever eat.
+It has everything you want from your favorite side dish, creamy, cheesy, full of rosemary flavor with a crispy topping.

 This is recipe #3 in this weeks complete holiday dinner series.
 In case you missed them, I’ve already published slow cooker green beans with shallots and almonds and the star of the table, herb roasted beef tenderloin.

-This is the perfect dish to take some help from prepping ahead.
+This Cheesy Rosemary Mashed Potato Casserole is the perfect dish to take some help from prepping ahead.
 You can make this a couple of days before your holiday dinner.
 Make up to the point of baking but don’t add the panko and Parmesan.
 Cover and refrigerate until ready to bake, add the toppings then as directed in the recipe.
 How easy was that?

 - 5 pounds Yukon gold potatoes, peeled and quartered